Wrongful birth: Example

-In the case of Keel v.
+In the Alabama case of Keel v.
 Banach the plaintiffs were a man and his pregnant wife, who both sought to avoid having a child with genetic or developmental abnormalities.
 The man's previous stillborn child had a spinal cord defect and other abnormalities known to have a hereditary basis, placing the man at increased risk of fathering a second child with such abnormalities.
 The defendant was an obstetrician who performed several sonograms on the woman and her developing fetus.
 The defendant did not detect any abnormalities and assured the parents that their child was developing normally.
 However, the child was born with a variety of severe congenital abnormalities, requiring multiple surgeries.
 The child died at the age of six.

 The parents sued on a theory of wrongful birth.
 The court ruled "the parents of a congenitally defective child may maintain an action for its wrongful birth if the birth was the result of the negligent failure of the attending physician to discover and inform them of the existence of fetal defects."
 The plaintiffs could recover for any medical expenses caused by the defendant's negligence as well as for the physical pain of the wife, loss of consortium and mental and emotional suffering.